kombucha-js/react-rerenderers/README.md

 };
 ```

+You might notice that the returned value of `useRerenderer()` hook is
-It is not necessary to keep the returned value from the `useRerenderer()` hook.
+abondaned.
+Actually, it is not necessary to keep the returned value from the
+`useRerenderer()` hook because it should be called only for letting the system
+know where to be rerendered.

 After that: